TheManuelML/obsidian-agent/docs/dev/AI.md

         - Directory related
         - Search related
         - Renaming related
-2. `src/backend/managers/chainManager.ts`
+2. `src/backend/managers/agentManager.ts`
-    - Attach the tools to the agent/chain with createChain()
+    - Attach the tools to the agent with createAgent()